 View Patterns¶

-and V2 (StatefulLayoutView-based) variants; Leaderboard is V2-only.
+and V2 (StatefulLayoutView-based) variants; Leaderboard and Roles are

+V2-only.
 The patterns handle navigation, validation, and content rebuilding

 internally; subclasses define content and hooks.